Strain Driven Anomalous Anisotropic Enhancement in the Thermoelectric Performance of monolayer MoS$_{2}$: Results and Discussion

-The usefulness of a thermoelectric material is judged based upon its power factor ($\text{S}^{2}\sigma/\tau$).
-The power factor (PF) value should be high for a good thermoelectric material.
-The variation of the relaxation-time-coupled PF of monolayer MoS$_2$ with strain and temperature is shown in Fig. \ref{Fig.4}(c).
-It can be seen that, for both types of carriers, the PF value decreases with tensile strains compared to the pristine values throughout the temperature range.
-Only the case of $8\%$ uniaxial tension along the ZZ direction remains an exception, for which the PF values exceed that of the unstrained values up to temperature $700\, \text{K}$.
-In the unstrained condition, the PF values with p-doping ($\mu < 0$) are higher than those with n-doping ($\mu > 0$) up to temperature $700\, \text{K}$.
-This is due to the presence of two nearly degenerate hole-pockets in the valence band, which enhances the PF values for p-doping.
-At room temperature, the PF value obtained with p-doping ($4.51 \times 10^{10}\, \text{Wm}^{-1}\text{K}^{-2}\text{s}^{-1}$) is twice as high as that with n-doping ($2.05 \times 10^{10}\, \text{Wm}^{-1}\text{K}^{-2}\text{s}^{-1}$).
+The usefulness of a thermoelectric material is gauged by its power factor ($\text{S}^{2}\sigma$).
+The power factor (PF) should be high for a good thermoelectric material.
+The variation in the relaxation-time-scaled PF ($\text{S}^{2}\sigma/\tau$) of monolayer MoS$_2$ with strain and temperature is shown in Fig. \ref{Fig.4}(c).
+It can be seen that, except for the case of n-doped $8\%$ uniaxial tension along the ZZ direction, the PF value decreases with tensile strain compared to the pristine values throughout the temperature range.
+In the unstrained condition, owing to the presence of two nearly degenerate hole-pockets in the valence band (at K and $\Gamma$), the PF values obtained with p-doping ($\mu < 0$) are higher than that with n-doping ($\mu > 0$).
+At room temperature, for the unstrained structure, the PF value obtained with p-doping ($4.51 \times 10^{10}\, \text{Wm}^{-1}\text{K}^{-2}\text{s}^{-1}$) is twice as high as that with n-doping ($2.05 \times 10^{10}\, \text{Wm}^{-1}\text{K}^{-2}\text{s}^{-1}$).
 With increasing strain, the hole-pocket at K moves downward in energy.
 Therefore, only the valence band states at $\Gamma$, which has much less dispersion, contribute to carrier transport.
+Owing to the 6-fold degeneracy of the valence band states at K, the density of states effective mass (m$_\text{D}$) is very high in the unstrained condition.
+However, in the strained cases, the m$_\text{D}$ is significantly reduced due to the non-degenerate $\Gamma$ point.
 Thus, the power factor falls dramatically with strain for p-type carriers.
-The PF value rises gradually with increasing temperature for both types of carriers.
-At $900\, \text{K}$, the highest PF value of $14.3 \times 10^{10}\, \text{Wm}^{-1}\text{K}^{-2}\text{s}^{-1}$ is obtained for n-type carriers with the unstrained structure.
-With the strained structures much less values of PF are obtained at $900\, \text{K}$.
-The efficiency (ZT) of a thermoelectric material is proportional to its power factor.
-Thus, the reduction in power factor under the action of strain indicates that tensile strain has a diminishing effect on the thermoelectric performance of ML-MoS$_2$.
-However, the application of in-plane tensile strain simultaneously reduces the lattice thermal conductivity ($\kappa_\text{L}$), to which the thermoelectric efficiency (ZT) is inversely proportional.
-Therefore, a large reduction in $\kappa_\text{L}$ may in turn increase the thermoelectric efficiency of single-layer MoS$_2$.
+However, the PF value increases gradually with increasing temperature for both types of carriers.
+At $900\, \text{K}$, the highest PF value of $14.3 \times 10^{10}\, \text{Wm}^{-1}\text{K}^{-2}\text{s}^{-1}$ is obtained with the n-doped unstrained structure, which is higher compared to the values obtained with the strained structures.